gardener/gardener/docs/proposals/12-oidc-webhook-authenticator.md

     }
     ```

-1. OWA uses `TokenReview` to authenticate the calling API server (the Kube APIServer for delegation of authentication and authorization is different from the calling API server)
+1. OWA uses `TokenReview` to authenticate the calling API server (the Kube APIServer for delegation of authentication and authorization is different from the calling API server).

+    > Example: When a Shoot cluster's API Server is configured to verify tokens by OWA, that API server will be the callee API server.
+The Seed API server will be used for delegating authentication and authorization.

     ```json
     {